 Socially engaged seniors experience a variety of benefits, including:

 - Better cognitive function: Participation in social activities keeps them mentally engaged and their minds sharp.
-This can reduce the risk of depression and prevent the onset of dementia or Alzheimer’s.
+This can reduce the risk of depression and prevent or slow memory loss and the onset of dementia or Alzheimer’s.

-- Better overall health: If there is a range of social activities for seniors to participate in, they tend to be more physically and mentally active.
-In addition, connecting with others is a boost for the mood and keeps the elderly from getting depressed.
+- Better overall physical health: Many seniors have sedentary lifestyles.
+If there is a range of social activities for seniors to participate in, however, they tend to be more physically and mentally active.
+In addition, connecting with others on a regular basis is a boost for the mood and keeps the elderly from getting depressed.

 - Better immune health: The National Institute on Aging reports that, “Positive indicators of social well-being may be associated with lower levels of interleukin-6 in otherwise healthy people.
 Interleukin-6 is an inflammatory factor implicated in age-related disorders such as Alzheimer’s disease, osteoporosis, rheumatoid arthritis, cardiovascular disease, and some forms of cancer.”

-- Increased longevity: A strong social circle of friends is vital for staying happy in the senior years.
+- Increased longevity: Strong social circles with plenty of friends is vital for staying happy in the senior years.
 A happy person is less stressed and has a better chance of living disease free.
 Plus, friends may encourage each other to live a healthier lifestyle.